What Is Botox?

 - If you have experienced pain from a TMJ disorder.

-- If you are concerned about wrinkles and fine lines.
+- You are concerned about wrinkles and fine lines.

 If you are interested in this procedure, talk to us about your options.
 We’ll be happy to arrange a consultation for you in order to individually determine what your needs and risks might be.

-If you would like to know more about injectables or schedule an appointment, visit our CAS MediSpa website:
+If you would like to know more about injectables or schedule an appointment, call our office at Create a Smile Dentistry, or visit our CAS MediSpa website: